AlinaSecret/Electricity-Market/README.md

 ## Project Overview
 This project explores reinforcement learning (RL) techniques for optimizing decision-making in an electricity market environment.
 Our agent represents a market player equipped with battery storage, aiming to maximize profit by strategically managing charging, discharging, and electricity selling based on fluctuating market conditions.

 We implemented a custom Gymnasium environment called `ElectricityMarketEnv`, modeling realistic market dynamics, including stochastic electricity pricing and energy demand patterns.
-Various RL algorithms were evaluated, with PPO emerging as the most effective, especially when combined with ensemble learning.
+Various RL algorithms were evaluated, with PPO turning out to be the most effective, especially when combined with ensemble methods.

 ## Features
 - Custom RL Environment Models an electricity market with battery storage.